Components of the Limbic System

 Symptoms of Alzheimer’s disease

 As the disease progresses, their language is reduced from simple phrases to complete loss of speech.
-They become completely bed bound and dependent upon care givers.
-Further worsening symptoms are extreme apathy, lack of mobility, dementia and exhaustion eventually leading to death.
-The progression of disease is shown in the image below.
+They become completely bed-bound and dependent upon care givers.
+Further worsening symptoms are extreme apathy, lack of mobility, dementia and exhaustion, eventually leading to death.
+The progression of the disease is shown in the image below.

 Examination and investigation of Alzheimer’s Disease